VisualNeuroscience-UH/CxSystem/docs/config_tutorial.rst

+﻿
-﻿.. _config_file:
+.. _config_file:

 Configuration File Tutorial
 ===========================

-CxSystems are configured with two .csv files, namely Model & Network and Physiological configuration files.
+CxSystem is configured with two csv files, namely Model & Network and Physiological configuration files.
 The Model & Network configuration file has two main types of lines:

 * **Titles-line**: These lines, starting with *row_type* keyword, defines the column titles for all the lines between the the next line and the next *Titles-line*: